davidindub/coffeecrew/README.md

 ## Technologies Used

 - [Python](https://www.python.org/)
+- [Django](https://www.djangoproject.com) used as the Python framework for the site.
 - [pip](https://pip.pypa.io/en/stable/) for installing Python packages.
 - [Git](https://git-scm.com/) for version control.
 - [Sourcetree](https://www.sourcetreeapp.com/) for managing the remote repository.
+- [AWS S3](https://aws.amazon.com/s3) used for online static file storage.
+- [PostgreSQL](https://www.postgresql.org) used as the relational database management.
+- [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
+- [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [GitHub](https://github.com/) for storing the repository online during development.
 - GitHub Projects was invaluable throughout the project and helped me keep track of things to do and bugs to fix - you can see [the project's board here](https://github.com/users/davidindub/projects/8).
 - [GitPod](https://gitpod.io/) as a cloud based IDE.